sjs7007/Primitive-Snake-game-for-C--/README.md

 Primitive-Snake-game-for-C--
 ============================

 A primitive C++ snake game that is similar to the ones found in old Nokia phones.
-It will run only in older versions of C++ like TC++.
+PS:It will run only in older versions of C++ like TC++.